Hiimbawb/Spacey/README.md

 Menu buttons work with mouseclicks, the rest of the game is played with the keyboard.

-If controlling the ship doesn't work (such as on my mac), try: pythonw MyFirstGame.py
+If controlling the ship doesn't work (such as on my mac), try: 'pythonw MyFirstGame.py' instead of 'python MyFirstGame.py'